Battle Beast (band)

 Battle Beast is a Finnish heavy metal band formed in Helsinki in 2008 by Anton Kabanen, Juuso Soinio and Pyry Vikki.
 The initial line-up consisted of guitarists Soinio and Kabanen, and drummer Vikki, who were high school friends.
-The rest of the original lineup, bassist Eero Sipilä, keyboardist Janne Björkroth and lead singer Nitte Valo, joined the band after auditions.
-The band has released seven studio albums.
+The rest of the early lineup, bassist Eero Sipilä and lead singer Nitte Valo, joined the band after auditions, while keyboardist Janne Björkroth joined through personal connections.
+As of 2025, the band has released seven studio albums.

 History

 Before gaining a record contract, Battle Beast was best known for having won two major band competitions in 2010.
 They won the international Wacken Metal Battle 2010, with contributions from thousands of bands from all around the world, whose final stage was held at the famed German metal festival Wacken Open Air.
 Soon after, the band was announced the winner of Radio Rock Starba, a band competition held by the major Finnish radio station Radio Rock.
 With its victory in the Finnish competition, the band received intense media exposure, and before the end of 2010 they had signed a record deal with the Finnish label Hype Records.

 Battle Beast's first album, Steel, was released in Finland in Spring 2011.
 With the support of the two singles, "Show Me How to Die" and "Enter the Metal World", and their heavy airplay on Radio Rock, the album peaked at No. 7 upon its release.
 Although released only in Finland, the album soon caught the attention of the international metal label Nuclear Blast, with whom the band signed a licensing deal in late 2011.
 A reissue of Steel, which included one bonus track, was released to the European market in January 2012.
 The band was voted third place on the Newcomer Of The Year 2011 list at the Finnish Metal Awards in February 2012.
 To support the European release of Steel, Battle Beast toured as opening act for their countrymen Nightwish in many European dates of the Imaginaerum World Tour.
 On the final show of the tour Nightwish paid their respects to the support band by performing a cover of "Show Me How to Die" as a part of their acoustic set.

 In autumn of 2012, after touring Finnish rock festivals during the summer, Nitte Valo was announced to be leaving the band because of family issues.
 New singer candidates appeared both in Finland and abroad.
 Noora Louhimo from Tampere, Finland, was chosen as the new lead singer, with Kabanen having originally found her "by accident while browsing YouTube".
 With Louhimo in the band, Battle Beast started another European tour in November, this time supporting the Finnish power metal band Sonata Arctica.